chauff/cse1500-web-transcripts/Assignment-1.md

 ## 0. Preliminaries

 Remember that this is a group assignment!
 Work efficiently as a team!
-Both team members **must contribute to the code** and **both team members must understand all parts of the code**.
-The assessment will focus on having the required functionality and showing off your understanding of the code.
 If you have not programmed as a team before, read up on our introduction to [Visual Studio Code](How-to-use-VSC.md).
-If you use Visual Studio Code, an easy way of working together (while not needing to worry about file inconsistencies) is [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare).
+Use this assignment to set up a collaborative coding environment within your team.
+Assignment 2 will require extensive JavaScript programming that requires both team members to contribute.

 ### Overview of deliverables and upload procedure

-If you get lost in the assignment, use this overview of deliverables to get back on track!
+If you get lost within the assignment, use this overview of deliverables to get back on track!

 | **Task** | **Deliverables**                               |
 |------|----------------------------------------------------|